ansorre/miniCLI/README.md

  * very easy to use, just read the docs in CLIOption and CLIArgument
  * supports Localizzation, just provide your own Localizer class
  * Apache 2.0 license

+## Feel like sponsoring this project?
+**Compliments, it's a very good idea. 🤗**
+You can do so right here: [Sponsor @ansorre on GitHub sponsors](https://github.com/sponsors/ansorre)
+Why it's a good idea?
+Read [here](https://ansorre.github.io/sponsor/).

 ## Quick links